The Definitive Guide to Cutting Boards

 - End-grain boards are far gentler on knife edges, so your knives will stay sharper for longer.
 That’s one of the core principles here at Artisan Revere, and it’s part of why we only make end-grain boards.
 How’s it work?
 End-grain board fibers and capillaries are aligned a bit like the pages of a phone book that is standing up vertically.
 Your knife edge would easily fit between the pages of the book, because they would move aside and open up just enough to let the knife slip in.
 Now, what happens if you rotate that book so it’s laying flat on the table with the cover up?
 It suddenly becomes a heck of a lot stronger.
 If you try to cut, you now have to try to slice through hundreds of pages that are densely packed together.
 This will dull your edge much faster.

-- End-grain boards are self-healing, and experience only minimal scarring (especially darker woods like Walnut and Cherry) the way an edge-grain board would.
+- End-grain cutting boards are self-healing, and experience only minimal scarring (especially darker woods like Walnut and Cherry) the way an edge-grain cutting board would.
 End-grain boards, when properly cared for, can last a lifetime with only a very rare need to re-sand.

 - The amazing thing about wood, especially end-grain, is that it has anti-microbial properties and is one of the most food-safe cutting boards out there, so long as it's used correctly.
 These boards should not be used for uncooked proteins—we always recommend plastic for uncooked protein (more on this later).
 Check out these articles for more information: